And suddenly, in the middle of Paris,

 of the jungle, with a facade painted ochre red,

 hints at the marks of time.
 Above the large gate

 which covers the main door, you can read:

 “Una noche Cubana”

-the private use of the pool for one hour.
+the use of the pool for 45 minutes,

 The Finca Tungasuk, behind the menu of the Hotel Eminente, is part of the new face of Cuban agriculture.
 This farm (finca in Spanish), located west of Havana, produces nearly 2,500 different species of fruits, vegetables and aromatic herbs, using ecological methods.

 At the Hotel Eminente, Annabelle — who is making a special trip from Cuba — offers traditional cuisine, with a contemporary touch inspired by her own products and the raw materials from the island, organically or responsibly farmed.